Graph-Theoretic Characterization of Noise Capacity of Conditional Disclosure of Secrets: Main Results

 For the security constraint, all nodes in the graph $G_f$ must have the same noise variable of size $L_Z = L$ symbols (see Lemma \ref{lemma:noise1} in Section \ref{sec:thm11}).
 For example, in Fig.~\ref{fig2}, $A_1$, $B_1$, $A_2$, $B_2$, $A_3$, and $B_3$ must use the same noise.

 Next, consider any unqualified edge.
-Given that the noise space fully overlaps, the signal space must also fully overlap to prevent leaking information about the secret (see Lemma \ref{lemma:signal1}).
+Given that the noise space fully overlaps, the message space must also fully overlap to prevent leaking information about the secret (see Lemma \ref{lemma:message1}).
 For example, $B_2$ must equal $A_1$ in Fig.~\ref{fig2}.
-Then, by sub-modularity, for any unqualified path, the signal spaces must fully overlap (see Lemma \ref{lemma:signal2}).
+Then, by sub-modularity, for any unqualified path, the message spaces must fully overlap (see Lemma \ref{lemma:message2}).
 For example, in Fig.~\ref{fig2}, we must have $B_2 = A_1 = B_3 = A_2$ for the unqualified path $(B_2, A_1, B_3, A_2)$.

 Finally, the presence of an internal qualified edge $\{B_2, A_2\}$ leads to a contradiction.
-On one hand, since $A_2$ and $B_2$ lie on the same unqualified path, they must use the same signal.
+On one hand, since $A_2$ and $B_2$ lie on the same unqualified path, they must use the same message.
 On the other hand, as they are connected by a qualified edge, $A_2$ must be linearly independent of $B_2$.
 So the edge ${B_2, A_2}$ cannot be qualified. $\lozenge$ \end{example}

 Note that noise rate $1$ is the highest for any graph $G_f$ such that each node $v$ has at least one unqualified edge and the noise size cannot be smaller than the secret size, i.e., $L_Z \geq L$ and $R = L/L_Z \leq 1$.
 As the noise capacity for $R_Z=1$ condition is fully characterized, we proceed to scenarios where noise rate $1$ is not achievable.
-We find the linear noise capacity upper bound for all CDS instances.
-Our second main result is the linear noise capacity characterization of all CDS instances, stated in Theorem \ref{thm:linearnoiserate1}.
+Our second main result yields an upper bound for the linear noise capacity for any CDS, stated in Theorem \ref{thm:linearnoiserate1}.

-\begin{theorem} For any CDS problem instance, the linear noise rate of any linear coding scheme is upper bounded by
+\begin{theorem} \tit{For any CDS problem instance, the linear noise rate of any linear coding scheme is upper bounded by}

 \end{theorem}